 - To give children everywhere the opportunity to have access to books with high literary and artistic standards

 - To encourage the publication and distribution of quality children’s books, including those in their own languages (eg the Indigenous languages across Australia)

 - To provide support and training for those involved with children and children’s literature

 - To stimulate research and scholarly works in the field of children’s literature

 Members of IBBY Australia

 We look forward to welcoming individual members for IBBY Australia and institutional members.
 Please join us in showcasing Australian authors and illustrators for young people on the world stage.
-Cost: Individual $30.00 and Institutional $100.00.
-IBBY Membership Form
+Cost: Individual $35.00 and Institutional $100.00.
+IBBY Australia Membership Form 2019/2020.

 Annual General Meeting: